 No. These types of expenses are considered administrative costs (indirect costs), and generally are not appropriate as a direct cost unless specifically approved by the sponsor.
 A reduction in operations at UGA does not change this fact.
 If you need to work remotely, please consult with your department or school to identify whether computing resources are available.

 Federal sponsors are encouraging PIs to follow institutional guidance and policy with respect to continuing projects.
-Once operations resume, each project should be assessed.
-If an extension is needed to complete the scope of work, we can exercise or request extensions approximately 120 days prior to the existing end date.
+Once onsite operations resume, each project should be assessed to determine if additional time may be needed to complete the scope of work.
+If an extension is needed, we can exercise or request extensions approximately 120 days prior to the existing end date.

 Researchers should document the actual impact of COVID-19 on the progress of their grants within sponsor-required progress reports.
 This will substantiate the need for any extensions exercised or requested.
 Additionally, this information can serve as the basis for any supplemental funding requests needed as a result of COVID-19.
 No-cost time extensions covered under expanded authorities will still be available for federal awards.
-Universities should contact the sponsor as soon as they are aware of a delay.

 Some awarding agencies may allow grantees to delay submission of financial, performance and other reports up to three (3) months beyond the normal due date.
 In those cases, grantees will continue to draw down federal funds without the timely submission of these reports.
 However, these reports must be submitted at the end of the postponed period.